June 28-July 24, 2015

 Build Your Portfolio | Earn College Credit | Make Art!

-In the Pre-College Studio you will explore drawing, painting, sculpture, installation, video, digital photography, and design.
-The core curriculum encompasses foundational skills, historic and contemporary practices, experimentation, problem-solving, critique, discussion, and collaboration.
-The program will also include presentations by visiting artists, one-on-one guidance and portfolio building, career paths, and the college application process.
+The core curriculum encompasses foundational skills, historic and contemporary practices, experimentation, and critical thinking skills.
+The program also includes presentations by visiting artists and one-on-one mentoring to help you develop your art projects, build a portfolio, explore career paths, and prepare for the college application process.

 2D: Painting, Drawing, and Design